xavierlauzon/nix-networkd/README.md

 **Optional:**

-- `mac` - Optional MAC address for the bridge (useful for OVH failover IPs)
+- `mac` - Optional MAC address for the bridge

 **Example:**